 John earned a bachelor's degree in Finance from the University of Oklahoma.

-Jocelyn Pastore manages Grandpoint's banking operations on the Westside and in the San Fernando Valley.
+Jocelyn Pastore manages Grandpoint's banking operations on the Westside, in the San Fernando Valley, in the Mid-Wilshire area of Los Angeles as well as in Vancouver, Wash.
 Before joining Grandpoint, Jocelyn was Administrative Executive Vice President for branch operations, marketing and business development at First Commerce Bank.
 First Commerce merged with Grandpoint in December 2010.

 Prior to joining First Commerce in 1999, Jocelyn was Senior Vice President of Bank of Los Angeles, where she was the administrator in charge of business development and all bank branches.
 She joined Bank of Los Angeles in 1995 as a branch manager.
 Previously, she worked for World Trade Bank in branch administration and business development until the bank merged with Bank of Los Angeles in 1995.